Best AI Code Review Tools for GitLab

 Weaknesses:

-• High false-positive rate in complex systems
+• High false-positive rate in complex or large-scale repositories

-• Lacks enterprise-level customization or controls
+• Limited customization and enterprise-grade controls

-Pricing: Lite $12/user/month, Pro $24/user/month
+Pricing: Lite $12/user/month, Pro $24/user/month.

 Takeaway: